Asymptotic symmetries of gravity in the gauge PDE approach: Symmetries

 \section{Symmetries}

-Let us restrict to local analysis.
-Because locally gauge PDE can be equivalently represented by the nonlagrangian local BV system it is enough to give a proof in this setup.
+Let us restrict ourselves to local analysis.
+At least locally, a gPDE can be equivalently represented as the nonlagrangian local BV system so that it is enough to give a proof in this setup.
 In this case $E$ is a $J^\infty(\cE) \to X$ pulled back to $T[1]X$.
 In particular, functions on $E$ can be identified with horizontal forms on~$J^\infty(\cE)$. $E$ is equipped with the evolutionary homological vector filed $s$ of ghost degree $1$ and the homological vector field $\dh=\theta^aD_a$ of $\theta$-homogeneity $1$.
-We have the following: \begin{prop} Locally, cohomology of $\commut{\dh}{\cdot}$ in the space of vertical vector fields is trivial in positive form degree (homogeneity in $\theta$).
-In the space of vanishing $\theta$-homogeneity vertical vector fields, it is given by evolutionary vector fields on $E$. \end{prop} \begin{proof} To give an idea of the proof let us work in local coordinates $x^a,\theta^b,\phi^i_{(a)}$ and conisider a $\theta$-homogeneity 1 vector field to begin with.
-It reads as
+We have the following: \begin{prop} Locally, cohomology of $\commut{\dh}{\cdot}$ in the space of vertical vector fields is trivial in positive $\theta$-homogeneity (space-time form degree).
+In the space of vertical vector fields of vanishing $\theta$-homogeneity, it is given by the evolutionary vector fields on $E$. \end{prop} \begin{proof} Let us work in local coordinates $x^a,\theta^b,\phi^i_{(a)}$ and conisider a $\theta$-homogeneity 1 vector field to begin with:

 The cocycle condition reads as $\commut{\dh}{V}=0$ and implies, in particular,